yury-fedotov/kedro/docs/source/development/custom_code.md

 from my_project.utils.dictionary_utils import find_overlapping_keys
 ```

-This concept contradicts with [micro packaging](../nodes_and_pipelines/modular_pipelines.md#ensuring-portability)
-which implies having pipelines independent of the main project.
+NOTE: pip install!

-### Using Kedro to produce an ML model used in other apps / packages
+### Using Kedro to produce an artifact used in other apps / packages

 A common use case of Kedro is that a software product built by a team has components that
 are logically independent of the Kedro project.